 The startups that identify this problem often turn next to corporate cards for senior personnel and employee reimbursements for out-of-pocket spending.
 But really this is just swapping one problem for another.
 Because spend on these cards still goes unmanaged—think software subscriptions, computers and desktops, and even lunches.

-The solution is to give all your employees corporate cards—ones that come with fine-tuned controls and insights for your finance teams.
+To truly empower your employees, the solution is to give all of them corporate cards—ones that come with fine-tuned controls and insights for your finance teams

 You may worry that giving all of your employees the ability to spend corporate funds opens the floodgate to inappropriate spending or fraud.
 But actually modern corporate cards are specially designed to reduce any sharp practices, with features like auto-locking, category controls, and transaction limits.
 This is key for all startups because they face a greater threat of fraud than larger businesses.

 - Check and payment tampering is 4x more likely in smaller organizations than in large ones, according to the Association of Certified Fraud Examiners (ACFE).